Ghana’s economy will not be like Sri Lanka – Apostle of The Church of Pentecost

 He said this at Central Terbenacle in Koforidua during Sunday service to climax the three-day fasting and prayers instituted by the Executive Council of the Church for divine intervention in Ghana’s economic crises.

-Apostle Mike Etrue said the fasting and prayers had nothing to do with politics but with the fulfillment of divine responsibility that in times of adversity and despondency, God is the only hope to change the situation.
+Apostle Mike Etrue said the fasting and prayers had nothing to do with politics but in fulfillment of divine responsibility that in times of adversity and despondency, God is the only hope to change situation.

 “We are not doing politics.
 We want to save Ghana.”

-Using Ezra 8:21-23 as the main text, Apostle Etrue said, Ezra, camped the Israelites for three days to proclaim a fast in order to humble themselves before God and to pray for His protection and leading during a perilous journey.
+Using Ezra 8:21-23 as main text, Apostle Etrue said, Ezra, camped the Israelites for three-days to proclaim a fast in order to humble themselves before God and to pray for His protection and leading during a perilous journey.

 Prayer was said for the manifold wisdom of God for the President, Ministers, CEOs, MMDCEs, and parliamentarians among others to manage the affairs of the country well.